 Tips for Remote Inclusion

 Fortunately, there are ways we can all support one another and keep ourselves accountable.
-Here are some tips that we’ve gathered from our work with dozens of companies with distributed workforces, on how to manage remote teams, how to conduct effective virtual meetings, and how to foster belonging through remote socialization:
+Here are some tips that we’ve gathered from our work with hundreds of companies with distributed workforces, on how to manage remote teams, how to conduct effective virtual meetings, and how to foster belonging through remote socialization:

-Many people have not managed remote teams before, and are now questioning how to keep employees engaged and motivated, especially during difficult times.
+Many people have not managed remote teams before, and are now questioning how to keep employees motivated, especially during difficult times.
 When working with a remote team, it is important to be transparent, communicative, and flexible in order to maintain a sense of connection.
 Below are some tips for managing your remote team:

 - Remind your team of resources your organization makes available to them (counseling, healthcare benefits, wellness subsidies, etc.) that can help ease some of their concerns and promote personal sustainability.